tw-mosip/inji-vci-client/kotlin/README.md

 ## 🚨 Deprecation Notice

 The following methods are deprecated and will be removed in future releases.
-Please migrate to the suggested alternatives as soon as possible.
+Please migrate to the suggested alternatives.

 | Method Name       | Description                                                                                     | Deprecated Since | Suggested Alternative                                                                                                                                                       |
 |-------------------|-------------------------------------------------------------------------------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|